arananet/Tapuino-Reloaded/README.md

 | SD1     		| TF-HOLDER               | TF-PULL                        |
 | SELECT1 		| Button                  | B3F-31XX                       |
 | TTL1    		| Connector               | 1X04_ROUND                     |

+If you like the project, buy me a paypal beer :p

 #--------------------------------------------------------------------------------------------------------------------------------------